 The beauty about a regularly posted well written and engaging blog is that once written, you have created a wealth of content you can share across multiple digital platforms to further reach out to your target audience.
 There is no need to recreate the wheel and generate new content for each digital platform (Linkedin, Facebook, Twitter for example) but each medium does need that content framed up slightly differently.

 If, as a business owner, writing regular blogs and entering the world of Digital Marketing feels too hard, a good Marketing Consultant that is briefed on your brand/product or service will easily be able to take your insights and ‘voice’ to write and post your blogs for you, within a comprehensive Digital Marketing Action Plan.
+Contact us to find out how Energise can help you.

 NB: This article was published in the EMA “Business Plus” magazine.
 Enterprises of all types and sizes join the Employers and Manufacturers Association, for opportunities to learn and grow, make valuable business connections and change the world.
 EMA provides its members with professional advice and training to succeed in many aspects of business.Posted by @energise